Fennimore, Wisconsin Area Trout Streams

 Southwest Wisconsin Trout streams are among the most popular streams in the United States.
 The accessibility of the water, the potential to catch trophy trout, public easements along most streams and the scenic beauty of the area all contribute to the area’s reputation as a trout resource.
 Many of the area trout streams run through pasture land and the lack of high brush, weeds and trees on the banks create a fly-fisher’s paradise.
 Abundant forage in the streams, coupled with a longer growing season produce some real tackle busters.

 Grant County and Fennimore Area Trout Streams such as the Little Grant River, the Castle Rock Creek, the Big Green River, and Big Spring Creek offer something for every type of trout fisher.
 The Wisconsin Department of Natural Resources maintains public fishing easements on many miles of these streams.
-Please see the WI DNR Trout Stream Map.
+Please see the WI DNR Trout Stream Regulations and the WI DNR Trout Stream Map.
 While several streams in the area have special regulations, most allow for the use of live or artificial bait and allow anglers to keep three fish with a minimum size limit of 9 inches.
 Some streams or portions of streams however, allow for only catch-and-release fishing with artificial lures.
 Typically, these streams may have the potential to produce larger trout because of plentiful food, but they do not have natural reproduction.
 Other streams might have some reproduction as well as the ability to produce larger trout.
 Still other streams might have a large amount of smaller fish due to excellent reproduction capabilities but the prime breeding size fish need special protection.

-The Wisconsin Department of Natural Resources offers four sets of regulation for trout streams in the Fennimore area.
+The Wisconsin Department of Natural Resources offers four sets of regulations for trout streams in the Fennimore area.
 Category 3 streams offer the standard regulation of a three trout a day bag limit with a minimum size limit of 9 inches for brook, brown and rainbow trout.
 Again, this regulation is in effect on most of the trout water in the area.
 Category 5 streams are special regulation waters and are designated in the regulation pamphlet.

 Wisconsin Fishing License

-A Trout Stamp and License are required to fish in the State of Wisconsin.
 Please refer to the DNR Fishing Regulations provided with license for current bag and size limits for specific streams.